Topend Sports Logo

 procedure: Start with one foot behind the start line, no rocking movement is allowed.
 Hand timing starts from the first movement from the set position.
 Starting at cone 1, move to cone 2 using a side-stepping motion, then turn around the cone and run backpedal to cone 3.
 Once you are around cone 3, sprint forwards to cone 1, go around the cone and backwards running again to cone 4.
 Once around cone 4, sprint forwards to cone 2, then side step back to the starting cone 1.
 Remain facing forwards towards the baseline throughout the test.
 Two trials are allowed.

 scoring: The stopwatch is started with the starting command "go" and stopped when the subject returns to the start/finish line.
 The fastest time of two trials to the nearest one decimal place is recorded.
-A good score for males would be greater than 10.5 seconds, for females greater than 12.2 seconds.
+A good score for males would be less than 10.5 seconds, for females less than 12.2 seconds.

 target population: this test is suitable for team sport athletes that require movement in multiple directions, such as tennis, volleyball, badminton.